Celebrating the 50th Anniversary 1971 - 2021

 - A large white panel, a sort of guest book, where visitors could write comments of whatever they wished to say

-- An exhibition catalog printed for this occasion with texts by three authors and all 28 drawings from the show
+- An exhibition catalog printed for this occasion with texts by three authors and 28 drawings, most of which were shown in the exhibition

 more history leading to this show